Wanting to Die | Anne Sexton’s lust for precipice

 something unsaid, the phone off the hook

 and the love, whatever it was, an infection.

-The end of Wanting to Die suggests that bitterness does not belong to death, but to life.
+The end of Wanting to Die suggests that bitterness belongs not to death but to life.
 Life, which appears full of possibilities and flattery, is a prison, and death can free anyone from its illusions.
 Love is listed as one of the most vicious manifestations of life because it is a feeling easy to cling to, something that apparently makes the pain more bearable.
 But death can come and save anyone from this unhealthy bond and show the true face of love: an infection to get rid of and then abruptly to forget.